 BASICS OF SNARING

 Unless an animal has a good reason to act to the contrary it will take the path of least resistance.
 This principle is what makes snaring so effective.
 In areas where coon, fox or coyote exist, find a path, gully, log crossing, fence, dugout, culvert or other features that restrict the LINE OF TRAVEL and place a snare DIRECTLY IN THE CENTER OF THE LINE OF TRAVEL.
 Fox, coon and coyote meet hundreds of small obstacles such as branches, weeds or vines every time they travel and will walk right into a snare as if it were just another weed or branch.
-They have no ideas they are in trouble until it is too late.
+They have no idea they are in trouble until it is too late.

 Fast, easy and effective.